react-navigation/react-navigation.github.io/versioned_docs/version-6.x/configuring-links.md

 };
 ```

 By default, React Navigation will use the path segments as the route name when parsing the URL.
-But directly translating path segments to route names may not be the expected behavior, and your.
+But directly translating path segments to route names may not be the expected behavior.

 For example, you might want to parse the path `/feed/latest` to something like: